2/19/2025

 President and Chief Executive Officer

-Morning, Wilson.
-I, you know, so what I would say is, first of all, we, as I said during the, I've said in the past, we combined the permitting processes for Cabo Ito and Maria Raina.
+Morning, Rawson.
+So what I would say is, first of all, as I've said in the past, we combine the permitting processes for Caballito and Maria Rainer.
 So we'll obtain permitting for both of them at the same time.
-And then we'll decide exactly what the process of or the sequence of our drilling will be.
+And then we'll decide exactly what the process or the sequence of our drilling will be.
 It's going to be an 18-month drilling program.
-So once we have completed that drilling program, we'll have a better idea of exactly what the high-grade satellites or whatever we talk about are going to be, will be targeted.
-I imagine that, you know, we'll have a roughly similar timeline associated with permitting for those operations.
+So once we have completed that drilling program, we'll have a better idea of exactly what the high-grade satellites or whatever we're talking about will be targeted.
+I imagine that we'll have a roughly similar timeline associated with permitting for those operations.
 So it's unlikely that we would be in production before early 2030s.
-But I would say that, you know, with the type of production and the levels of production that we have moving forward now, as well as potential expansion of mill infrastructure to offset declining grades, you know, we'll have a very clear line of sight to what those satellites will bring if there is a gap of a year or two between what we're talking about.
-So it's very difficult for me to say today, with any sense of certainty, whether we would bring a Cabo Ito or a Maria Raina satellite into production by 2030.
-But I would say around about then, in the next couple of years or something like that, but there will always be a very clear line of sight to it, which I think would address any market concerns.
-But not only that, by then we'll have copper world in production as well.
-So we'll have already have added another 50% to our production portfolio.
+But I would say that, you know, with the type of production and the levels of production that we have moving forward now, as well as potential expansion of mill infrastructure to offset declining grades, you know, we'll have a very clear line of sight to what those satellites will bring if there is a gap of a year or two between what you're talking about.
+So it's very difficult for me to say today with any sense of certainty whether we would bring a Caballito or a Maria Reina satellite into production by 2030.
+But I would say around about then in the next couple of years or something like that.
+But there will always be a very clear line of sight to it, which I think would address any market concerns.
+But not only that, by then we'll have Copperworld in production as well.
+So we'll already have added another 50% to our production portfolio.
 Thanks for that, Peter.

 speaker